-Collin College 043500 STUDENT RIGHTS AND RESPONSIBILITIESFLASTUDENT EXPRESSION AND USE OF COLLEGE FACILITIES(LOCAL) Distribution of Literature tape Coll any regi ten or printed materials, handbills, photographs, pictures, or other visual or auditory materials not sponsored ege District will not be sold, circulated, distributed, or College District premises by any College District stud stered student organization [see FKC], except in acco this policy. by the posted on ent or Dist utec College District will not be responsible for, nor will the rict endorse, the contents of any materials or literature I by students or registered student organizations that a nsored by the College District. e distrib- nela erials distributed under the supervision of instructiona as a part of instruction or other authorized classroom a not be governed by this policy. mor distribution of materials in College District facilities ar outdoor areas by nonstudents and organizations that stered student organizations, see GD] Limitations on Content Nonschool materials or literature will not be distribu or registered student organizations on College Distr 1.
-The materials are obscene.
-Obscenity is a writing, vis age, or performance as defined in Section 43.21 of th Penal Code (or successor provisions).
-2. The materials contain defamatory statements. about figures or others.
-Defamation is a false statement of about another individual that holds the individual up ridicule, or contempt and that is not otherwise privile defamed person is a private individual, the question whether the speaker knew or should have known that statement was false.
-If the defamed person is a public or public figure, the question is whether the statement made with knowledge of the falsity or with reckless of of the truth. fact to hatred, ged.
-If the is at the ic official nt was 3.
-The materials advocate imminent lawless or disruption and are likely is intended to incite or produce such ac 4.
-The materials contain a true threat, which is a seriou sion of an intent to commit an act of unlawful violence particular individual or group of individuals.
-The spea true threat need not intend to inflict actual harm; the is whether the speaker consciously disregarded a su risk that the communications would be viewed as thr violence. e to a aker of a question Ibstantial
+Nonschool materials or literature will not be distributed by students or registered student organizations on College District property if:

+- 1. The materials are obscene.
+Obscenity is a writing, visual image, or performance as defined in Section 43.21 of the Texas Penal Code (or successor provisions). - 2.
+The materials contain defamatory statements_about public figures or others.
+Defamation is a false statement of fact about another individual that holds the individual up to hatred, ridicule, or contempt and that is not otherwise privileged.
+If the defamed person is a private individual, the question is whether the speaker knew or should have known that the statement was false.
+If the defamed person is a public official or public figure, the question is whether the statement was made with knowledge of the falsity or with reckless disregard of the truth. - 3.
+The materials advocate imminent lawless or disruptive action and are likelyis intended to incite or produce such action. - 4.
+The materials contain a true threat, which is a serious expression of an intent to commit an act of unlawful violence to a particular individual or group of individuals.
+The speaker of a true threat need not intend to inflict actual harm; the question is whether the speaker consciously disregarded a substantial risk that the communications would be viewed as threatening violence.

-4. 5.
-The materials constitute intimidation, which is a type of true threat where a speaker directs a threat to a person or group of persons with the intent of placing the victim(s) in fear of bodily harm or death.
-6. The materials constitute fighting words, which are personally abusive epithets that when addressed to ordinary citizens, are, as a matter of common knowledge, inherently likely to proverse a violent reaction 5.7. provoke a violent reaction.
-The materials constitute harassment, which means material that is (i) hostile, threatening, or intimidating, (ii) directed at a specific person or persons, and (iii) is sufficiently severe, per- vasive or persistent, and objectively offensive that it would cause an ordinary and reasonable person to fear violence or bodily harm or creates an objectively hostile or threatening campus environment that unreasonably interferes with the person's ability to access or participate in a College District activity, program, service, or privilege.
-6.8.
+- 4.5.
+The materials constitute intimidation, which is a type of true threat where a speaker directs a threat to a person or group of persons with the intent of placing the victim(s) in fear of bodily harm or death. - 6.
+The materials constitute fighting words, which are personally abusive epithets that when addressed to ordinary citizens, are, as a matter of common knowledge, inherently likely to provoke a violent reaction. - 5.7.
+The materials constitute harassment, which means material that is (i) hostile, threatening, or intimidating, (ii) directed at a specific person or persons, and (iii) is sufficiently severe, pervasive or persistent, and objectively offensive that it would cause an ordinary and reasonable person to fear violence or bodily harm or creates an objectively hostile or threatening campus environment that unreasonably interferes with the person's ability to access or participate in a College District activity, program, service, or privilege. - 6.8.
 The materials are considered prohibited harassment.
-The ma- terials constitute discriminatory harassment based on memterials constitute discriminatory harassment.
-Ine materials constitute discriminatory harassment based on membership in a protected class recognized under state or federal law and is sufficiently severe or pervasive to create an objectively hostile campus or academic environment that unreasonably interferes with or diminishes another individual's ability to participate in or benefit from an activity, program, service, or privilege provided by the College District.
-[See DIAA, DIAB, FFDA, and FFDB for examples of unlawful harassment based on membership in a protected class.]
+The materials constitute discriminatory harassment based on membership in a protected class recognized under state or federal law and is sufficiently severe or pervasive to create an objectively hostile campus or academic environment that unreasonably interferes with or diminishes another individual's ability to participate in or benefit from an activity, program, service, or privilege provided by the College District.
+[See DIAA, DIAB, FFDA, and FFDB for examples of unlawful harassment based on membership in a protected class.] - 7.9.

-- 7.9.
 The materials constitute nonpermissible solicitation.
-[See FI] - 8-10.
+[See FI] - 8.10.
 The materials infringe upon intellectual property rights of the College District.
 [See CT]

-Time, Place, and Manner Rules The vice president for student and enrollment services or designee will designate times, locations, and means by which materials or literature that are appropriate for distribution, as provided in this policy, may be made available or distributed by students or registered student organizations to students or others in College District facilities and in areas that are not considered common outdoor areas.
+Time, Place, and Manner Rules

+The vice president for student and enrollment services or designee will designate times, locations, and means by which materials or literature that are appropriate for distribution, as provided in this policy, may be made available or distributed by students or registered student organizations to students or others in College District facilities and in areas that are not considered common outdoor areas.